rishiraj-tf/Roo-Code-Docs/docs/features/mcp/what-is-mcp.md

 ---
-title: What is MCP? - Model Context Protocol Explained
 description: Understand the Model Context Protocol (MCP) and how it enables AI systems to interact with external tools.
 Learn about MCP architecture and benefits.
 keywords:
   - what is MCP